Top 10 Trello Integrations

 Whenever I get asked “what project management application do you like the best” (believe it or not, I have been asked that question), I start to feel a little sheepish.
 I wish I had some kind of fantastic answer detailing a long list of amazing features; I wish I could name some outrageously complicated and expensive software that automates all kinds of functions and saves its users hours of busywork.
 But instead, I have to be honest and just say “Trello.”

-Trello (see our review) is one of the simplest project management platforms I have ever reviewed (thus my reason for feeling silly).
+Trello is one of the simplest project management platforms I have ever reviewed (thus my reason for feeling silly).
 But I can’t help it.
 I really, really like Trello.
 I love the drag-and-drop capabilities, graphic design, and the flexibility offered by this software.
 I also love that you can get an extremely functional version of Trello for free.
 In fact, I like Trello so much that I actually use it myself when writing articles for Merchant Maverick.
+Check out our full Trello review to learn more.

 Now, I have to admit that my own needs are pretty limited: I barely scratch the surface of what Trello can do when using it for myself.
 For what I need, Trello is perfect just how it is.
 Most others, however, might want a few more features.
 Enter the integrations (or as Trello calls them, Power-Ups)!